rajiniram5556/livepost-application/README.md

-step12:designing a form for post step13:how we can save the post data how to connect html form to the ts file
+step12:designing a form for post step13:how we can save the post data how to connect html form to the ts file step14:add new post and using form object send this post to post list page